RBEGamer/AtomicChess/src/src_controller/CMD_ARGUMENTS.md

 ### SELECT HARDWARE REVISION HWREV

-Normally the controller software sets its hardware revision automatically.
+Normally the controller software detects its hardware revision automatically.
 In order to select a hardware revision manually the following commandline arguments can be choosen:

 * `./atc_controller -writeconfig -hwvirtual` - selects the virtual hardware which enables testing without hardware